How To Edit Your WordPress User Profile

 For great tips on how to write a truly compelling bio section that will help improve your conversions, see the article below:

-For more details about using this feature, see the “Your Profile: Tips” section below.
+For more details about this feature, refer to the “Your Profile: Useful Tips” section below.

 12 – About Yourself > Password Settings

-Use the New Password section only if you need to modify or reset your login password.
-You will need to confirm your new password before the system can accept the password change.
+Use the New Password section only if you are required to modify or reset your login password.
+You will need to confirm the new password before the system can accept the password change.

-For a step-by-step tutorial that teaches you you what to do if you lose or forget login passwords in WordPress, go here:
+To learn more about what to do if you lose or forget passwords, go here:

 13 – Log Out Of All Other Sessions